 Why Study Music?

-Here is a very compelling answer taken from a welcome address given to the parents of incoming students at the Boston Conservatory on September 1, 2004, given by Dr. Karl Paulnack, Director of the Music Division.
+Here is a compelling answer from a welcome address to the parents of incoming students at the Boston Conservatory in 2004, given by Dr. Karl Paulnack, Director of the Music Division.

 “… I have come to understand that music is not part of ‘arts and entertainment’ as the newspaper section would have us believe.
 It’s not a luxury, a lavish thing that we fund from leftovers of our budgets, not a plaything or an amusement or a pass time.
 Music is a basic need of human survival.
 Music is one of the ways we make sense of our lives, one of the ways in which we express feelings when we have no words, a way for us to understand things with our hearts when we cannot with our minds. …